ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We are a diverse team of brand strategists, marketeers and creative producers working collaboratively to amplify mission-driven organisations.
-      Whether you're a nonprofit, ethical brand, or looking to demonstrate your corporate social responsibility, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
+      With a foundation in the UK broadcast media industry, our team of brand strategists, marketers, and creative producers works with mission-driven organisations to showcase their corporate social responsibility by integrating cultural strategy into their business planning and content marketing efforts—engaging supporters, expanding their influence, and driving real impact at the grassroots level.
     actions:
       - label: Get started
         altText: ''